mod-audio/mod-desktop/README.md

 ## Download

-MOD App only has builds for Windows 64bit for now, find them in the [releases section](https://github.com/moddevices/mod-app/releases).
+Find build for Linux, Windows and MacOS in the [releases section](https://github.com/moddevices/mod-app/releases).

 ## Development